-The following condition is a possible cause of a CID 566 FMI 7:

-A component that is not under the control of the GSC has caused an engine shutdown.
+The possible cause of a CID 566 FMI 7 is that a component that is not under the control of the GSC has caused an engine shutdown.

 The GSC treats this diagnostic code as a shutdown fault.
 Clear the diagnostic code from the fault log after troubleshooting is complete.